Alfred-W-S-Pirovits-Jr/Telco_Churn_Project/Readme.md

 ***
 ## <a name="planning"></a>Project Planning:
 [[Back to top](#top)]
 The main goal of the project was to explore the data presented and see what I could discover.
 Since there was a lot of data to go through, the main plan of the project was one of discovery.
+After discovering relationships I started to hone in on how to analyze the dataset.
+Admittedly, it was hard to plan since this was my first attempt at such a project and I didn't know where to start.
+I was also in the hospital when the project was launched so perhaps I missed some critical guidance.
+Oh well, I learned much more this way and that is the point so...

 ### Project Outline:
 - Explore the enormous dataset to find patterns
 - Organize features creating dummies where appropriate and eliminating redundant features
 - Run analysis to see what features are correlated/dependent to the target churn_Yes
 - Try and determine which factors are driving churn and which factors are more Confounding
+- See if we can find the driving factors of churn

 ### Hypothesis
 There were many hypotheses, however the general meta hypothesis was whether or not a churn was dependent on each of  the features chosen one by one.
 The general Null hypothesis was that the given feature and the target (churn_Yes) were independant while the Alternate Hypothesis was that they were dependent.
 An alpha of 0.01 was chosen given the number of observations there were and the fact that there were so many features to choose from to analyze.

 A secondary hypothesis was that there would be quite a few confounders in the dataset, but it proved difficult to extract the main drivers as it seemed difficult almost untenable to find the main driving factors amongst the sea of contributing factors.
 In the end I found a combination of two factors which seemed to really be the driving force behind it all.
+The month-to-month contract and fiber optic customers seemed to churn much more than others.
+Also new customers and customers paying more churned more than older customers paying less.

 ### Target variable